cooper/ferret/README.md

 ### Installation

-After cloning the repository, Ferret requires a systemwide configuration.
+After cloning the repository, Ferret requires a configuration.

-Currently, it must be stored at `/etc/ferret.conf`.
-Make sure the whole system has read access.
-Later, alternative methods will be available which do not require root access.
+**Using a systemwide configuration**

 Copy [`ferret.conf.example`](ferret.conf.example) to `/etc/ferret.conf` and
 change the top line to the full path of wherever you cloned this repository.

+Make sure that all users have read permission (i.e. `chmod 755`).

 After that, try running `./ferret -pdn` from the repository root directory (recompile the standard library) to verify that all is working.

+**Configuration elsewhere**

+If you cannot write to `/etc/ferret.conf`, you can store your configuration elsewhere.
+Just set the environment variable `$FERRET_CONFIG` to the absolute path of your configuration file.
+To set it semi-permanently, add, for example, `export FERRET_CONFIG="/path/to/my/ferret.conf"` to `~/.bashrc` or the like.

 ### Writing